::: Additional Menu :::

 |Download Manuscript Template|

-This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher Syiar: Jurnal Komunikasi dan Penyiaran Islam.
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+Syiar is a peer-reviewed electronic national journal published twice a year in print and online by the STAI Publisistik Thawalib Jakarta.
+This statement explains the ethical behavior of all parties involved in publishing articles in Theosophy, including writers, editors council, and publishers.
+This statement is based on COPE's Best Practice Guidelines for Journal Editors.

-The publication of an article in Syiar: Jurnal Komunikasi dan Penyiaran Islam is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific methods.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the editor, the reviewer, the publisher, and the society.
+Publication of an article in the Syiar Journal is an essential building block in the development of a coherent network of knowledge and respected.
+This is a direct reflection of the quality of work of authors and institutions that support them.
+The articles were reviewed to support and contain the scientific method.
+Therefore, it is important to agree on standards of ethical behavior expected of all parties involved in publishing, namely: writer, editor of the journal, bestari partners, publishers, and society.

-Sekolah Tinggi Agama Islam Publisistik Thawalib Jakarta as publisher of Syiar: Jurnal Komunikasi dan Penyiaran Islam, takes its duties of guardianship over all stages of publishing seriously and it recognizes its ethical and other responsibilities.
-Islamic Education studies Coordinator of Private Islamic Religious Colleges, Indonesia committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+STAI Publisitik Thawalib Jakarta as the publisher of Syiar takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
+In addition, Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor of the Syiar: Jurnal Komunikasi dan Penyiaran Islam is responsible for deciding which of the articles submitted to the journal should be published.
-The validation of the work in question and its importance to researchers and readers must always drive such decisions.
-The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
-The editors may confer with other editors or reviewers in making this decision.
+The editor of the Syiar journal is responsible for deciding which of the articles submitted to the journal should be published.
+Validation of the work and the sense of centrality for researchers and readers should always push the decision.
+The editor can be guided by a policy board of editors of the journal and is limited by law as to be enforced regarding libel, copyright infringement and plagiarism (plagiarism).
+Editors can confer with other editors or the assessment team in making this decision.

 The editor and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.